 Providing physically tangible rewards to blue-collar employees can go a long way in keeping them motivated and enhancing their engagement levels.
 Physical things such as gift baskets, company-branded gear, engraved tools and even embroidered vests for field staff can prove to be the most relevant and satisfactory rewards.
 In fact, handwritten notes of appreciation and gift cards are also highly preferred along with trophies and medallions as they help in sparking conversation and participation.

 One traditional and highly successful method of acknowledging blue-collar employees is by offering them performance bonuses and a raise in salary.
 These monetary rewards are known to boost employee motivation levels significantly besides making the employees feel appropriately recognized for their hard work.
-More recently, other forms of monetary awards including paid lunches, floating holidays, gift cards for their favorite store or restaurant and company store vouchers have also gained much popularity.
+More recently, other forms of monetary awards including paid lunches, floating holidays, gift cards for their favourite store or restaurant and company store vouchers have also gained much popularity.

 Providing an opportunity of once in a lifetime experience to blue-collar workers is also proving to be an effective way of rewarding them.
 Rewards like an invitation to company-sponsored events or enjoying a meal with the CEO or Chairman are often well appreciated especially by the employees operating at floor levels in factories.
 Other similar awards that are generally well-received include fully or partly paid vacations, a short sabbatical from work and special training and skill development that can help enhance the career growth of workers within this category.